k0nserv/luft/README.md

 ## Known Issues

 + Having the same file open in the assistant editor will not correctly reflect changes made in the active editor
++ Other Issues?
+Please open a github issue.

 ## Screenshots